sensu/sensu-docs/content/sensu-go/5.13/sensuctl/reference.md

 _NOTE: Passwords are not included when exporting users.
 Operators must add the `password` attribute to any exported user resources before they can be used with `sensuctl create`._

-For example, to export all resources to a file named `my-resources.yaml` in `yaml` format:
+To export all resources to a file named `my-resources.yaml` in `yaml` format:

 {{< highlight shell >}}
 sensuctl dump all --format yaml --file my-resources.yaml